IbrahimElshafey/LocalResumableFunction/_docs/_Todo.md

 	* Wait same wait twice in group is not valid
 	* Wait name can't duplicate in same method

+* Track code changes
+	* GUID for methods for easy track

 * Remove uniqe for method hash

 * Logging and handle exception

 * Create nuget package

 * Save function state all fields [public and non public]
 * Find fast and best object serializer